 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Eight (8) years of professional experience in the provision of human services programs for persons with development disabilities and related conditions.
+Eight (8) years of experience in the provision of human services programs.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have been in a supervisory capacity in a program providing services to persons with developmental disabilities and related conditions.
+Two (2) years of the General Experience must have been in a supervisory capacity.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED